archatelain/code-for-eco-532/poly.md

 (such as data sources, scripts and results).
 - **Log files**: More often than not, things will go wrong.
 Log files help you keep track of what the computer did and whether it flagged some errors.

-Let's put these concepts in practice, now.
+Let's put these concepts in practice.

 > **Training Exercise**
 >
 > 1. Create a folder named "basics".
 This will be your main directory.
 >
-> 2. Open stata.
+> 2. Open Stata.
 At the top on the left of the interface, click on "New Do-File Editor".
 >
 > 3. Write the following chunk of code:
 >